Responding to the Climate Emergency

 In response to the climate threat, we declared a climate emergency and are committed to making the Council’s activities net zero carbon by 2030.
 Below are examples of the work that we are doing in response to this.

-NEW!
-CLIMATE AND ECOLOGICAL EMERGENCY GRANTS
+GRANTS TO TACKLE THE CLIMATE AND ECOLOGICAL EMERGENCY

 Groups in Weymouth can now apply for funding for projects which specifically tackle the climate and ecological emergency.
 The Environment and Services Committee agreed the new grants scheme on Wednesday 6th March.
 In total, £10,000 is up for grabs, and groups can apply for funding of between £500 and £2,500 to support their initiatives.